drpatrik/combatris/README.md

 ## Network Considerations

-The default port is 11000 and default broadcast IP are 192.168.1.255 Use the environment variables COMBATRIS_BROADCAST_PORT and COMBATRIS_BROADCAST_IP to change the port and broadcast IP accordingly.
+The default port is 11000 and default broadcast IP are 192.168.1.255 Set the environment variables COMBATRIS_BROADCAST_PORT and COMBATRIS_BROADCAST_IP to change the port and broadcast IP accordingly.

 The network protocol is UDP based and uses a sliding window for handling lost and out of order